Friday, August 29, 2025

 Thankfully we put an adult in charge that has demonstrated experience in the exact mandate he was elected on, guiding a nation through an incredibly turbulent economic uncertainty.

 Many would have voted for Carney whether he ran liberal or conservative and he could have ran either.
-Although the vote was as much for him as it was to not to send a lifelong libertarian to go south and bend the knee to Trump for three more years, dismantling our nation to the most globally economic destructive government the world has seen since WW2.
+Although the vote was as much for him as it was to not to send a lifelong libertarian to go south and bend the knee to Trump for three more years, dismantling our nation to the most economically destructive government the world has seen since WW2.

 But tell me again how you voted tribal you absolute ignoramus ass hats.
 Get a grip.